SamIron0/cruiseo-frontend/README.md

 ## Configuration

-The Carpool Platform uses environment variables for configuration.
+The Carpool projects uses environment variables for configuration.
 Create a `.env` file in the root directory of the project and add the required variables.
 Refer to the `.env.example` file for the list of variables needed.

 ## Contributing